How to Add More Categories to Your KDP Book

 - Bestseller tag potential: That orange "Best Seller" flag drives clicks.
 Smaller, relevant categories give you a realistic shot at earning it.

 Manually researching all of this takes hours.
-PublishRank's Category Optimizer speeds this up significantly by showing you category competition data, browse node IDs, and the exact paths you need to give KDP Support when requesting additions.
+PublishRank's Category Optimizer speeds this up significantly by showing you category competition data and browse node IDs, so you can spend your three slots per format on the categories where your book has a real shot at ranking.

 Common Mistakes When Adding KDP Categories